slaee/CS-TASM-x86/README.md

 `Code` green button

 ### Step 2.
-After you download the zip file create a folder for your Assembly environment and extract it there.
+After you downloaded the zip file create a folder for your Assembly environment and extract it there.

 ### Step 3.
 Run your dosbox first so that it will generate an appdata to your user local directory